 “When the Bellagio opened in 1998 and included an art gallery, I felt that it truly cemented our status as a city that embraced culture and the arts.
 Many of the pieces are iconic, and yet most of the population would never be able to see them in their original homes.
 By bringing them to Las Vegas, we offer art to the world, and the world of art to our locals.”

 -Andrea Eppolito, Wedding Planner & Event Designer, Andrea Eppolito Events

 This intimate gallery, tucked into the opulent Bellagio, hosts work from museums around the country.
 Picasso, Warhol, and Lichtenstein are just a few renowned artists whose pieces have graced the gallery.
 The gallery’s upcoming exhibit, Primal Water: An Exhibition of Japanese Contemporary Art, opens June 29 and features a collection of post-war pieces focused on the theme of water in various contexts.
-After taking in the art, enjoy breakfast (served all day), a light lunch, or a prix fixe meal at Cafe Bellagio while gazing at the hotel’s gorgeous pool and Conservatory & Botanical Gardens below.
+After taking in the art, enjoy breakfast (served all day), a light lunch, or dinner at Sadelle's while gazing at the hotel’s gorgeous pool and Conservatory & Botanical Gardens below.